ShMcK/modular-redux-style-guide/README.md

 export {default as Page} from './Page';
 ```

-Then components may be imported into a local index file.
+Then components may be imported into a local index file, and imported into a component.

 ```js
 // loading components